 A solid contract can make the difference between successful business dealings and ones plagued by disputes and misunderstandings.
 It is essential to have a contract free of loopholes, ambiguous language, and hidden clauses.
-At Kaufman, Nichols & Kaufman, we understand the importance of contracts and contract law in all types of business ventures.
+At Kaufman, Nichols & Kaufman in Ogden, we understand the importance of contracts and contract law in all types of business ventures.

 Kaufman, Nichols & Kaufman consults with business owners and individuals to draft, review, and negotiate contracts related to various business activities, including the following: